sillycowvalley/Hopper/Docs/Hopper notes for Chat GPT.md

 14. **Time and Random Numbers:**
     - There is no `System.TickCount`.
 Use `Time.Millis` instead.
 Since it returns a signed long and only the LSB is needed, use `return ((Time.Millis).GetByte(0) % ShapeCount);`.

+15. **Debug Logging:**
+    - Use a centralized method for debug logging to easily enable or disable debug output.
+For example, `DisplayHelper.DebugLog(message)`.

+16. **Input Handling on MCUs:**
+    - Implement input handling using interrupts for buttons to ensure single event generation per button press.
+The `Input` unit can queue key events and handle them consistently across platforms.

+17. **Piece Manipulation in Tetris:**
+    - Centralize shape drawing, clearing, and placing logic in helper methods to ensure consistency and simplify updates.

 ## Programs and Units

 ### Program Structure